Kodular/OldDocs/components/drawing-and-animation/image-sprite.md

 # Image Sprite

-A round 'sprite' that can be placed on a Canvas, where it can react to touches and drags, interact with other sprites (ImageSprites and other Balls) and the edge of the Canvas, and move according to its property values.
+A rectangular 'sprite' that can be placed on a Canvas, where it can react to touches and drags, interact with other sprites (ImageSprites and other Balls) and the edge of the Canvas, and move according to its property values.

-For example, to have a Ball move 4 pixels toward the top of a Canvas every 500 milliseconds (half second), you would set the Speed property to 4 [pixels], the Interval property to 500 [milliseconds], the Heading property to 90 [degrees], and the Enabled property to True.
+For example, to have an ImageSprite move 4 pixels toward the top of a Canvas every 500 milliseconds (half second), you would set the Speed property to 4 [pixels], the Interval property to 500 [milliseconds], the Heading property to 90 [degrees], and the Enabled property to True.
 These and its other properties can be changed at any time.

 The difference between a Ball and an ImageSprite is that the latter can get its appearance from an image file, while a Ball's appearance can only be changed by varying its PaintColor and Radius properties.